emersion/unfacebookify/README.md

-  "access_token": "", // The access token which will be used to update the grouyp feed "scope": "", // The Facebook scope for this group "default": false, // If set to true, the main page will display this group's feed (optional) "notify": ["contact@example.org"] // E-mail addresses which will receive e-mail notifications from this group (optional) }
+  "access_token": "", // The access token which will be used to update the grouyp feed "scope": "", // The Facebook scope for this group "default": false, // If set to true, the main page will display this group's feed (optional) "notify": ["contact@example.org"], // E-mail addresses which will receive e-mail notifications from this group (optional) "client_id": "", // Override the app ID for this group (optional) "client_secret": "" // Override the app secret for this group (optional) }
 ```